UCSD-ECEMAE-148/148-winter-2025-final-project-team-12/README.md

 - We tried using the SICK TiM LiDAR for the original implementation of the SLAM idea, but ran into issues and was forced to pivot to the less powerful LD06 LiDAR, which was both simpler to use and had much more supporting documentation that was provided by the class staff

 ## Future Goals
-- Once the ball is location, find the shortest path out of the room using the A* shorest path algorithm
+- Once the human is located, find the shortest path out of the room using the A* shorest path algorithm

 ```mermaid
 graph TD;